 Our country was founded on liberalism.
 The Tea Party is socially conservative, but they are socially conservative liberals in a liberal country who want progressive change.
 They want to return to the days of Jefferson and Jackson, the anti-Federalist liberals.

 Tea Party America BBC Documentary.

 In summary, in casual conversation, we can say progressive and get that we are talking about Bernie, Obama, and the general American left.
-However, when you dig into our history and try to tell stories like “how the American political parties evolved from the founders to today” you find yourself having to face the simple truth.
-There are MANY different types of liberals who all love liberty and America equally, but agree on little else.
+However, when you dig into our history and try to tell stories like “how the American political parties evolved from the founders to today” you find yourself having to face the truth.
+There are MANY different types of liberals who all love liberty and America equally but agree on little else.

-The advice then is the same advice Hamilton gave us way back when:
+This is the advice Hamilton gave us:

 - Progressives, Left and Right